Templates

 Risk of unexpected restrictions: For customers purchasing software as a service, it is important to clearly set out the scope of their rights to use that software in a SaaS agreement.
 Particularly where a customer is procuring business-critical software, unless the scope of the licence is clearly defined, there is a risk that the software supplier could suspend or restrict the use of the software which could have a major impact on the customer’s business.
 The SaaS agreement should set out how long the customer is entitled to use the software, to allow for continuity of use.

 Protecting rights in the software: It is equally important to document the terms relating to the provision of software for software suppliers to ensure that: (i) their software is not exploited; (ii) it is clear when and what the supplier gets paid for licensing the software; and (iii) the supplier’s rights in, and ownership of, the software are protected.
-The SaaS agreement will set out clear rules and restrictions on the use of the software by the customer and its authorised users.
+The SaaS agreement template will set out clear rules and restrictions on the use of the software by the customer and its authorised users.

 This SaaS agreement template contains alternate clauses depending on whether you are the supplier of software or the customer receiving the software.
 This means that it is tailored to protect your interests as either customer or supplier, and fully customised for your business.

-Why use this SaaS Agreement?
+Why use Docue's SaaS agreement template?

-Key provisions: This SaaS agreement is a key contract for both parties and allows a business to distribute software access in an efficient manner.
+Key provisions: This SaaS agreement template is a key contract for both parties and allows a business to distribute software access in an efficient manner.
 This SaaS agreement template contains key provisions in relation to:

 • the customer’s rights to use the software as a service;